 The Committee feels this proposal is in keeping with Goal I of the OPTN Strategic Plan.
 By increasing VCA awareness to OPOs that have not yet recovered VCAs, there will hopefully be an increase in deceased donors screened for VCA donation and VCA recoveries.

-Region 7: 20 support, 0 oppose, 3 abstentions This guidance document was approved during the June 2018 OPTN/UNOS Board of Directors meeting.
-Effective date: June 12, 2018 The guidance document is available on the OPTN website: https://optn.transplant.hrsa.gov/resources/guidance/
+This guidance document was approved during the June 2018 OPTN/UNOS Board of https://optn.transplant.hrsa.gov/resources/guidance/